Generic name: posaconazole (oral/injection) [ poe-sa-KONE-a-zole ]

-Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
-Skipping doses can increase your risk of infection that is resistant to medication.
+Keep using this medicine even if your symptoms quickly improve.
+Skipping doses could make your infection resistant to medication.
 Posaconazole will not treat a viral infection (flu or a common cold).

 You may need frequent medical tests.

-Store posaconazole oral liquid or tablets at room temperature away from moisture and heat.
+Store posaconazole oral at room temperature away from moisture and heat.
 Do not freeze the liquid medicine.
 Do not open a packet of PowderMix until you are ready to prepare a dose.

 What happens if I miss a dose?